Navigation » List of Schools » Los Angeles Mission College » History » History 011 – US History to 1877 » Spring 2021 » Week 2 Quiz

 Question #3

-A opening of chemically gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.
+B opening of voltage-gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.

 D opening of voltage-gated calcium channels and diffusion of calcium into the synaptic knob.

-E opening of voltage-gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.
+E opening of chemically gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.

 Question #4